Procure-to-Pay: P2P Process Key Steps and Best Practices

 Negotiations are about business leverage and access to information.
 Automation gives a business the flexibility to choose from a larger pool of vendors because managing those vendors is less of a burden.

 While every business is unique, most companies will follow a common series of steps for their procure-to-pay process.
-Below is a detailed breakdown of the seven steps that make up the procure-to-pay process:
+Below is a detailed breakdown of the seven core steps that make up the procure-to-pay process, plus some bonus steps to build a more resilient procure-to-pay process:

 When an employee needs to purchase a good or service, they create a document called a purchase requisition and send it to a manager for approval.
 Depending on the purchase amount, the purchase requisition may require multiple approvals.